Cpt-Igloo/ogre-kingdom-wfrp4e/README.md

 ## Legal Mentions
 Module Developer : Noober
 Author: Big Boss.
 Rules Development: Big Boss.
 Design: Big Boss.
-Editing: Big Boss.
 Contributors: DatOrkBoss, EverXChosen, Seraphicus
 This module is for non-commercial use as a fan supplement to the Warhammer Fantasy Roleplay 4th Edition Foundry module.

 ## Thanks